Tregear's Black Jokes

-Treager's Black Jokes was a collection of more than 40 anti-black racist cartoons, published in London by bookseller Gabriel Shear Tregear in the 1830s.
+Tregear's Black Jokes was a collection of more than 40 anti-black racist cartoons, published in London by bookseller Gabriel Shear Tregear in the 1830s.
 The cartoons could be purchased individually or in bound albums in Tregear's shop.
 Tregear published two series, Life in Philadelphia (1833) and Tregear's Black Jokes (1834), plus additional cartoons.

 Life in Philadelphia (Tregear)

 Tregear's first series was published in 1833 under the name "Life in Philadelphia."
 This was the same name that had been used by American illustrator Edward Williams Clay for his 1828-1830 cartoon series, published in the United States.
-"The cartoons were so popular that the term 'Life in Philadelphia' became a standard phrase to refer to fashions, trends, and—most especially—black Philadelphians' social practices and sartorial choices."
+"The cartoons were so popular that the term Life in Philadelphia became a standard phrase to refer to fashions, trends, and—most especially—black Philadelphians' social practices and sartorial choices."
 In 1831, British illustrator William Summers redrew and enlarged ten of Clay's cartoons, which were engraved by Charles Hunt, and issued as color lithographs by London publisher Harrison Isaacs.